 🌍 Learn more: The Earthen Principle of Spiral Cycling

-The process must be conducted as a not-for-profit, for-Earth enterprise.
+The process of plastic sequestration must be conducted as a not-for-profit, for-Earth enterprise.

 In the same way that the Earth’s processes tend towards the benefit the biosphere, the enterprise of plastic plastic sequestration must intend the same.